 Purchased goods and services category was calculated using monetary emissions factors published by ADEME, including all applicable categories of the operating costs present in the final 2023 P&L statement which do not incur double-counting in other categories, less salaries and less financial charges/taxes, as per GHG Protocol scope 3 accounting guidelines.
 The only excluded categories were for parking charges, as a suitable emissions factor was not found.
-This exclussions is
+From 2024, main contributors are requested to communicate their emissions factors (kCO2e/k).
+The updated suppliers emissions factors are managed in a dedicated database.